Stellahedral geometry of matroids: Augmented wonderful varieties and Bergman classes

 \begin{proof} Once we show that $V(s)$ is irreducible, the unmixedness theorem \cite[Corollary 18.14]{Eis95} implies that $V(s)$, which is of codimension $k$, has no embedded points, and hence is integral.
-To show that $V(s)$ is irreducible, let $\cS$ be the kernel of $\mathcal O_X \otimes L \twoheadrightarrow \cQ$, and let $\AA(\cS)$ be the affine bundle, which is irreducible.
-We consider map $\pi: \AA(\cS) \to X\times L \to L$.
-For $s\in L$, the fiber $\pi^{-1}(s)$ is isomorphic to the vanishing loci $V(s)$.
+To show that $V(s)$ is irreducible, let $\cS$ be the kernel of $\mathcal O_X \otimes L \twoheadrightarrow \cQ$, and let $\AA(\cS)$ be the total space of $\cS$, which is irreducible.
+We consider the map $\pi: \AA(\cS) \to X\times L \to L$.
+For $s\in L$, the fiber $\pi^{-1}(s)$ is isomorphic to the vanishing locus $V(s)$.
 Since $V(s)$ is nonempty for a general $s$, the map $\pi$ is a dominant map between varieties, and hence a general fiber of $\pi$ is pure-dimensional.
-Now, let $Z$ be the affine bundle of the restriction of $\cS$ to the closed subvariety $X\setminus U$.
+Now, let $Z$ be the total space of the restriction of $\cS$ to the closed subvariety $X\setminus U$.
 Since $\dim Z < \dim \AA(\cS)$, we see that $Z$ cannot contain a component of a general fiber of $\pi$.
 Hence, a general fiber of $\pi$ is irreducible, as desired. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:vanishingsection}] Take the vector $v = (1, \ldots, 1, 0, \ldots, 0) \in \kk^{E} \oplus \kk^E$.
-Let us identify $\kk^{E} \oplus \kk^E = H^0(\bigoplus_{i\in E} \pi^*_i\mathcal O(1)) = (V^E)^\vee$.
+Let us identify $\kk^{E} \oplus \kk^E = H^0(X_E, \bigoplus_{i\in E} \pi^*_i\mathcal O(1)) = (V^E)^\vee$.
 The vector $v$ then defines a global section of $\bigoplus_{i\in E}\pi^*_i\mathcal O(1)$, and hence a global section of $\mathcal Q_L$ via the surjection $\bigoplus_{i\in E}\pi^*_i\mathcal O(1) \twoheadrightarrow \cQ_L$.
 On the $\GG^E$-orbit $\mathbb{A}^E$ of $X_E$, Remark~\ref{rem:SES} identifies the restriction of $v$ with the section

 So the image of $v$ in $H^0(\AA^E, \mathcal{O}_{\AA^E} \otimes \kk^E/L)$ vanishes exactly on $L$.
 The $\mathbb{G}^E$-orbit of $v$ is dense in $\kk^{E} \oplus \kk^E$.
 Hence, by $\mathbb{G}^E$-equivariance, the $\mathbb{G}^E$-orbit of the image of $v$ in $H^0(X_E, \mathcal Q_L)$ is dense in a subspace of $H^0(X_E, \mathcal Q_L)$ that globally generates $\mathcal Q_L$.
 In other words, the section $v$ is a sufficiently general section satisfying the conclusion of the above lemma, from which the theorem now follows. \end{proof}